simodumu/MentorAI-Hackathon25/README.md

        -Feeding team-specific knowledge bases (e.g., ARR-Hub, Engineering playbooks) -Training it with real scenarios and internal documents -Customizing its welcome behavior and tone
+5. **How does Mentor AI ensure its answers are accurate?**
+   - It uses Retrieval-Augmented Generation (RAG) with Azure Cognitive Search to pull relevant content from its knowledge base like; SharePoint, Wikis, and other sources.
+6. **What tools and systems does Mentor AI integrate with?**
+   - Microsoft Teams, Azure OpenAI, Semantic Kernel, Microsoft Graph, Viva Learning, Microsoft Learn, ServiceNow, Power Automate, and optionally Azure Monitor for KQL queries.
+7. **Can Mentor AI automate tasks?**
+   - Yes.
+It can initiate workflows like access requests, approvals, and ticket creation using Power Automate and ServiceNow integrations.
+Agent needs to be enhanced with these capabilities.
+8. **How does Mentor AI improve the employee experience?**
+   - It reduces friction in onboarding, centralizes learning guidance, automates routine tasks, and connects users to the right people and resources—all within the flow of work.
+9. **How does Mentor AI handle sensitive data?**
+   - It uses Azure AI Content Safety and respects user permissions via Entra ID (Azure AD).
+It only retrieves content the user is authorized to access and filters out harmful or inappropriate responses.